Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the 850 $\mu$m-selected Submillimeter Galaxies: RESULTS

 Using deblended SMG catalogs for a fairer comparison, we compute the angular surface densities of SMGs in the same redshift window ($z = 3.09 \pm 0.1$) from AS2UDS \citep{dud2020} and JWST-TDF \citep{hyun2023}, finding $\sim$66 deg$^{-2}$ and 34 deg$^{-2}$, respectively.
 The overdensity represents a factor of $\sim$15–29 enhancement over the field.
 Thus, overall, the SMG overdensity exceeds blank field average by more than an order of magnitude.

+As shown in the figure~\ref{fig:fig5-1-1_redshift_distribution} (e), Lyman-alpha Blobs (LABs)—objects exhibiting extreme galactic activity \citep{geach2005, geach2014}—are co-spatial with our SMG sample within the large-scale structure of SSA22.
 Moreover, studies have shown that SMGs are frequently associated with other populations of galaxies within large-scale structures \citep{tamura2009, umehata2014, wangg2025} and co-evolve with these cosmic environments \citep{umehata2019}.
-These results highlight the role of large-scale structures in driving galaxy evolution, while conversely underscoring the reliability and potential of massive dusty galaxies as robust tracers of cosmic structure formation—particularly for mapping mass distributions in high-redshift overdense regions.
+These results highlight the role of large-scale structures in driving galaxy evolution, while conversely underscoring the potential of massive dusty galaxies as tracers of cosmic structure formation—particularly for mapping mass distributions in high-redshift overdense regions.

 \movetabledown=60mm \begin{rotatetable*}

 \end{rotatetable*}